MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-get-data.md

 Data sources for the Power BI service have the following limitations.
 Other limitations apply to specific features, but the following list applies to the full Power BI service:

-- **Dataset size limit**.
-Datasets stored in shared capacities in the Power BI service have a 1-GB size limit.
+- **Semantic model size limit**.
+Semantic models stored in shared capacities in the Power BI service have a 1-GB size limit.
 For larger datasets, use [Power BI Premium](../enterprise/service-premium-what-is.md).

 - **Distinct values in a column**.
 When a Power BI dataset caches data in Import mode, it can store a limit of 1,999,999,997 distinct values in a column.